scottsalvaggio/project1/README.md

-# Project 1
+# Weather Checker

-Web Programming with Python and JavaScript

-This web site allows users to query weather information via the Dark Sky API (https://darksky.net/dev).
+This Flask web app allows users to query weather information via the Dark Sky API (https://darksky.net/dev).
 You can search for a location by its ZIP code or city/town name.
 All ZIP codes in the United States that have a population of 15,000 or more are included here.

-Files:
+## Files
 - `templates` directory: contains all the HTML templates
 - `application.py`: the Flask app, which provides all the functionality listed below
 - `commands.sql`: the CREATE TABLE statements used to build the PostgreSQL database used by the web site (for reference)